Working in Canada

 The CRA website features a series of videos for international students which provide an overview of the Canadian tax system and how to file.

+Students will need to determine their residency status for tax purposes before filling out a tax return.
 Residential ties for CRA income tax purposes may include:

 - a home in Canada